RunestoneInteractive/RunestoneServer/pip/source/Assignments/assignments.rst

       security clearance).
 However, representing oneself as a "professional software engineer" without a license from an accredited institution is illegal in many parts of the world.

-   .. actex:: ps_2_3
+   .. actex:: ps_2_4

       # Write code to open the file, about_programming.txt, and save it in a variable, f.
       # Print the first two lines of the file.

       # Write code to find, and print, the number of lines in the file.
+      ## (Hint, if your code is not working the way you expect: what variable are you referring to?
+Do you need to open the file again, or no?)

+#.
+See comments for instructions.
+This question also deals with the file named ``about_programming.txt``.

+   .. actex:: ps_2_5

       # Write code to find, and print, the number of words in the file.